 In the case of extreme weather events, malicious acts (e.g., deliberate fires), or negligence, the Verified Carbon Standard (VCS) for example, has a process in place to mitigate risks and respond to a potential carbon loss.

 In short, project developers have a real interest in doing everything possible to prevent this type of event from interfering in their projects by implementing the necessary actions and measures in advance.

 For over 16 years, EcoAct has been promoting best practice, rigour and transparency across all our clients’ net-zero plans – from emissions management, through drastic CO2 emission reductions, to carbon offsetting of residual emissions.

-We encourage and support our clients in setting and achieving science-based emission reduction targets (aligned with the SBTi’s recommendations) while developing and implementing a robust carbon offsetting strategy that best aligns with their values and priorities.
+We encourage and support our clients in setting and achieving science-based emission reduction targets (aligned with the Science Based Targets initiative’s recommendations) while developing and implementing a robust carbon offsetting strategy that best aligns with their values and priorities.